Swiss Railways plans to put more Bombardier trains into service

 “The new long-distance double-decker trains are more stable than at the end of 2018 thanks to various improvements.
 If developments remain positive, the SBB will add more Bombardier trains to operations over the next few weeks,” they said in a joint statement on Wednesday.

 SBB awarded Bombardier a 59-train contract in 2010, worth 1.9 billion Swiss franc ($1.86 billion), but the first deliveries were made only in 2018.
-Amid problems, Bombardier agreed to add three trains free of charge as compensation, boosting deliveries to 62.
+Amid problems, Bombardier agreed to add three more trains free of charge as compensation.

-The Swiss railway had said it would not take new double-decker intercity trains from Bombardier until the Canadian company fixes problems with the 12 that are already in service, raising questions over the timing of future deliveries under the contract.
+Toni Haene, SBB’s head of passenger transport, said on Wednesday that the plan was to put five more trains into service in addition to the 12 that have already been delivered.

+Financial terms were still under discussion, Haene told Reuters on the sidelines of a news conference held aboard one of the new trains as it traveled between Zurich and Basel, but declined to give more details.

 Bombardier investors are closely watching the Swiss order, one of a handful of rail contracts affected by delivery delays that generated disappointing free cash flow last year and a subsequent selloff of Bombardier shares and bonds.